 Each one requires specialised skills that banks can’t simply buy on the open market forever, which is why building your own pathway to future talent needs is so important.

-Technical roles like cloud engineering, backend development, and machine learning are still central, but financial technology also demands people who understand compliance frameworks, customer experience, and risk.
+Technical roles like cloud engineering and backend development are still central, but financial technology also demands people who understand compliance frameworks, customer experience, and risk.

 Some organisations have begun focusing on transferable skills instead of rigid job descriptions.